mariusz96/formattable-sb/README.md

 ```
 ## Features:
 - Adheres to the C# language specification
-- Preservres alignment and format strings
+- Preserves alignment and format strings
 ## API:
 ### AppendInterpolated:
 ```cs